George Yumnam

 Magnon-Phonon Interactions

-In this line of work, we use inelastic neutron and resonant X-ray scattering on itinerant antiferromagnets and correlated insulators to resolve how magnon branches hybridize with optical phonons.
-By quantifying dispersion renormalization, linewidth broadening and spectral-weight transfer, we build microscopic models that connect spinlattice coupling to macroscopic transport properties.
-The broader goal is to understand when magnonphonon coupling can be engineered to either enhance or suppress heat and spin currents in candidate magnonic and thermoelectric devices.
+We use inelastic neutron and resonant X-ray scattering on itinerant antiferromagnets and correlated insulators to resolve how magnon branches hybridize with optical phonons.
+By quantifying dispersion renormalization, linewidth broadening, and spectral-weight transfer, we build microscopic models that connect spin-lattice coupling to macroscopic transport properties.

 Neutron Scattering Magnons Thermal Transport